Joint economic and epidemiological modelling of alternative pandemic response strategies: Introduction

 \section{Introduction}

-Emerging pandemics require timely selections of public health strategies under conditions of high uncertainty and limited data.
+Emerging pandemics require timely selection of public health strategies under conditions of high uncertainty and limited data.
 This was exemplified during the Covid-19 pandemic, when different countries took very different approaches to responding to the pandemic.
 When faced with an emerging pandemic or infectious disease threat, mathematical models are a useful tool to support impact assessment \cite{reed2013novel,shearer2021development} and to inform evaluation of controllability \cite{fraser2004factors,mccaw2014pandemic} and strategy selection \cite{french2025preparing}.

 Pandemic responses can be broadly categorised into three types of strategy: mitigation, suppression and elimination \cite{baker2023covid}.
 A mitigation strategy aims to slow transmission and reduce the total number of people infected and the peak demand on healthcare systems.
 This is sometimes referred to as a ``flatten the curve'' strategy.
 A suppression strategy aims to keep prevalence low by maintaining the effective reproduction number at or below $1$ on average.
-An elimination strategy aims to reduce the number of incident infections to zero.
+An elimination strategy aims to reduce the number of incident infections to zero \cite{wu2021aggressive}.

-Suppression and elimination strategies are not expected to be maintained for an indefinite period of time, while mitigation might be sustained until herd immunity is reached.
-For example, during the Covid-19 pandemic, suppression and elimination strategies were employed in some countries to maintain infections at a low level until vaccines became available and public health and social measures could be relaxed.
-Local elimination does not guarantee that a pathogen is eradicated; the pathogen may be reintroduced from a range of sources \cite{metcalf2021challenges}, including importation from another location \cite{douglas2021real}, recrudescence in a previous case \cite{lee2017recrudescence}, or zoonotic spillover \cite{lai2016global,dudas2018mers}.
+Suppression and elimination strategies are typically temporary strategies as they do not remove the threat of an epidemic given a susceptible population, while mitigation might be sustained throughout an epidemic.
+During the Covid-19 pandemic, suppression and elimination strategies were employed in some countries to maintain infections at a low level until vaccines became available and public health and social measures could be relaxed.
+Local elimination does not usually mean that a pathogen is eradicated; the pathogen may be reintroduced from a range of sources \cite{metcalf2021challenges}, including importation from another location \cite{douglas2021real}, relapse of a previously identified case \cite{lee2017recrudescence}, or zoonotic spillover \cite{lai2016global,dudas2018mers}.
 Furthermore, the feasibility of alternative strategies will be situation-dependent: elimination may not be feasible in jurisdictions that have large volumes of uncontrolled border traffic, extensive land borders, or under-resourced public health systems \cite{martignoni2024sars}.